 Connecticut: Ideally situated for small business success

-- According the U.S. Small Business Administration (SBA), 97% of the businesses in Connecticut have fewer than 500 employees, which shows how important cultivating and keeping small businesses is to Connecticut’s leaders.
-The state’s Office of Small Business Affairs provides resources and guidance to help entrepreneurs in all stages of business and includes information on business incubators, innovation centers, research and development assistance and more.
+- According to the U.S. Small Business Administration (SBA), 97% of the businesses in Connecticut have fewer than 500 employees, which shows how important cultivating and keeping small businesses is to Connecticut’s leaders.
+The state’s Office of Small Business Affairs provides resources and guidance to help entrepreneurs in all stages of business.
+It includes information on business incubators, innovation centers, research and development assistance, and more.

 - Connecticut has a diverse mix of people living and working in its urban centers, luxury residential enclaves, suburban settings, rural landscapes and collegiate towns, and there are a huge range of needs and interests that small businesses can serve.

 - Its major cities, including Bridgeport – the most populous city – and the capital, Hartford, are mixed commercial and residential areas with a wealth of small business opportunities to meet the needs of its financial services, technology, health care and insurance-industry bases.

 - Heritage enclaves like Greenwich and New Canaan are two of Connecticut’s many distinguished residential communities, as well as some of the wealthiest per-capita areas in the U.S. Here, you’ll find outstanding opportunities for boutique shops, fine dining, personal-care services, residential construction and renovation, and much more.

 - More than 30 colleges and universities serve students, faculty and staff throughout the state, including the University of Connecticut and Yale University.
 They provide a tremendous range of opportunities for small businesses from research and development partnerships to restaurants, bars, retail spaces and galleries.

 - Rural towns like Litchfield Hills in the northwest are home to family-owned agricultural businesses, legacy horse farms and forestry operations, with growing opportunities in organic farming, advanced agriculture, and forestry management.